Mobile Web Application Development

-One of the key decisions in any app development will be your choice of tech stack, but this can feel intimidating.
+One of the key decisions in any Mobile Web Application Development will be your choice of tech stack, but this can feel intimidating.
 To help you out, here are a few key steps towards choosing the right option.

-The secret to successful app production is to get it into the hands of your clients quickly and efficiently.
+The secret to successful Mobile Web Application Development is to get it into the hands of your clients quickly and efficiently.
 But before you even start writing the code you will need to select a tech stack to power the whole thing.
 There are plenty of options available, and if you’re not the most technically minded CEO in the world it can feel a little intimidating.
 Get it wrong and you may fear plenty of nasty consequences down the line.

 In reality, there are only a few key things to remember and with a little guidance you can break these down into a few key steps.

 First, let’s clear up some of the confusion around what a tech stack is.
 In short, it is a combination of server side and client-side technologies – which you might also refer to as front and back end.
 At the back, or server end, you find an application and a database.
 As the application is built layer by layer, it forms a stack full of different components which are used to build the software applications and the solutions.
 The most common form of backend tech stack is the LAMP stack such as Linux or Apache.
 More recent forms include Ruby or Python.

 From the user’s perspective a good front end reveals itself if the app is easy to use and the entire experience smooth and seamless.

 So, now you know what you’re dealing with it’s time to start choosing the stack, right?
 No. You might be tempted to invest a huge amount of time and effort into developing robust technologies and tools, but forget the most important thing – will the app work and is it needed?
 Often, the only way to understand if there is a market is to try it.
 So, an initial, agile, development may be a better approach.
 Sometimes something as simple as a web page on WordPress can help you to see if there is a demand and what people are looking for.
 Once you’re comfortable that the product can work, it’s time to press ahead.